Alex Verdugo Player Props: Red Sox vs. Angels

 Alex Verdugo At The Plate

-- Verdugo leads Boston with a slugging percentage of .442, fueled by four extra-base hits.
+- Verdugo leads Boston with an OBP of .377, plus a team-best slugging percentage of .436.

-- Among qualified batters in baseball, his batting average ranks 45th, his on-base percentage ranks 79th, and he is 88th in the league in slugging.
+- He ranks 48th in batting average, 66th in on base percentage, and 89th in slugging among qualifying batters in MLB.

-- Verdugo has picked up a hit in 76.9% of his 13 games this year, with more than one hit in 38.5% of them.
+- Verdugo has picked up a hit in 78.6% of his 14 games this season, with at least two hits in 35.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.